 stop 12 – Connor Reservoir

 Connor Reservoir is cut off from Ashley Reservoir by Lower Westfield Road (formerly called West Road).
 It was formed by the raising of the road over many years in the early history of the reservoir system.
 At first, this was Ashley Swamp.
 But the road was elevated about one and one half feet.
 Both Connor Reservoir and North Railroad Reservoir were formed from that event.
 Connor Reservoir is at your feet and North Railroad Reservoir is now connected to Connor at the far left edge.
-At further raising of the road caused there to be only one reservoir due to a breach in the causeway between them.
+A raising of the road caused there to be only one reservoir due to a breach in the causeway between them.

 stop 13 – Ashley Cut-Off